Luck (soundtrack)

 Luck (Soundtrack from the Apple Original Film) is the score album to the 2022 film of the same name, released by Milan Records on August 5, 2022, the same day as its Apple TV+ release.
-The album featured 30 tracks from the original score composed and produced by John Debney and a cover of the 1983 song "Lucky Star" performed by Eva Noblezada (who stars as the protagonist) and additional vocals by Alana Da Fonseca, also included in the album.
+The album featured 30 tracks from the original score composed and conducted by John Debney and a cover of the 1983 song "Lucky Star" performed by Eva Noblezada (who stars as the protagonist) and additional vocals by Alana Da Fonseca, also included in the album.

 Development

 Tanya Donelly and Mt.
 Joy were initially intended to score for the film, before they were replaced by John Debney in November 2021.
 Debney called it as a "dream come true" moment on writing music for the film, and said that he "fell in love with the idea of a Land Of Luck which mirrors and influences our own world".
 He dedicated the main theme to his own granddaughter.

-Sound designer Gary A. Rizzo, who worked on the film had praised Debney's score at the Mix magazine's annual Sound for Film & TV conference, saying "He’s very good with Sam’s theme and [the cat] Bob’s theme.
+Re-recording mixer Gary A. Rizzo, who worked on the film had praised Debney's score at the Mix magazine's annual Sound for Film & TV conference, saying "He’s very good with Sam’s theme and [the cat] Bob’s theme.
 It’s wonderful music.
 In my job, I’m constantly evaluating to see what works and what doesn’t — and, emotionally, what we need out of the scene.
 It could be a sound effect or it could be music.
 It’s one of the billions of decisions we have to make every day."